emacsorphanage/helm-gtags/README.md

 #### `helm-gtags-find-tag-from-here`

-Find tag from here and move to its definition.
+Find tag from here and move to its definition (gnu global --from-here).

 #### `helm-gtags-find-rtag`